REQUEST FOR STATEMENTS OF INTEREST

 PROJECT TO BE INITIATED IN 2019

-Responses to this Request for Statements of Interest will be used to identify potential investigators for a project to be funded by the Engineering Research Development Center (ERDC) which provides information regarding changes in wading bird colonies in Lake Okeechobee in response to restoration efforts under the Comprehensive Everglades Restoration Plan (CERP) program.
-Approximately $94,430 is expected to be available to support this project for one (1) year.
-Funding for efforts in future years may be available up to 4 years at $94,430 /yr for a total of $472,250 over five (5) years.
+Responses to this Request for Statements of Interest will be used to identify potential investigators for a project to be funded by the Engineering Research Development Center (ERDC) which provides information regarding tree island condition in the Everglades as restoration efforts under the Comprehensive Everglades Restoration Plan (CERP) program are implemented.
+Approximately $92,667 is expected to be available to support this project for one (1) year.
+Funding for efforts in future years may be available up to 4 years at $92,667/yr for a total of $463,335 over 5 years.

 The Water Resources Development Act (WRDA) of 2000 authorized the Comprehensive Everglades Restoration Plan (CERP) as a framework for modifications and operational changes to the Central and Southern Florida Project needed to restore the south Florida ecosystem.
 Provisions within WRDA 2000 provided for specific authorization for an adaptive assessment and monitoring program.
 The CERP Monitoring and Assessment Plan (MAP) was developed as a framework for measuring and understanding system responses to CERP, determining how well CERP is meeting its goals and objectives, and indentifying opportunities for improving the performance of CERP where needed.